tendermint/spec/spec/blockchain/encoding.md

 When signing, the elements of a message are re-ordered so the fixed-length fields are first, making it easy to quickly check the type, height, and round.
 The `ChainID` is also appended to the end.
 We call this encoding the SignBytes.
-For instance, SignBytes for a vote is the Amino encoding of the following struct:
+For instance, SignBytes for a vote is the Protobuf encoding of the following struct, prefixed with the length:

 ```proto
 message CanonicalVote {